Kalanyr/gogrepoc/README.md

 * html5lib 0.99999 or later (https://github.com/html5lib/html5lib-python)
 * requests
 * pyOpenSSL
-I recommend you use `pip` to install the above python modules.
+* PyObjC (on MacOS if receiving "CoreFoundation module is not installed" error) I recommend you use `pip` to install the above python modules.

   ``pip install html5lib html2text``